Welcome

 SDLT and LTT are both calculated using tiered rates.
 The amount of tax due depends on the property’s value, type (residential or non-residential), and the buyer’s circumstances (e.g. first-time buyer, company, or additional property).

-SDLT and LTT rates and thresholds change frequently.
-For SQE1, you do not need to memorise the exact rates, but you must know how to apply the correct rates to the relevant portions of the price and understand when higher rates or reliefs apply (e.g. for additional properties or first-time buyers).
+SDLT and LTT rates and thresholds change from time to time.
+Know how to apply the correct rates to the relevant portions of the price and when higher rates or reliefs apply (e.g. additional homes, first-time buyers under SDLT only, or non-UK resident surcharges under SDLT).
+For SDLT, a purchase of six or more residential properties in one transaction is generally charged at non-residential rates.

 Worked Example 1.1